omartinez182/Ad-Deep-Learning-Based-Recommendations/README.md

 ## Data Sourcing & Processing
 To prototype our idea, we scraped images from a retailer's website, and manually collected a sample of their ads that were targeted to us on Facebook.

 We then used a pre-trained model (ResNet-18) `scripts/make_embeddings.py` to generate embeddings for the images that we used as our features.
-More details on the RecSys model can be found below under the modeling section.

 ## Modeling Details